h-stam/second-life-game/README.md

 # SECONDLIFEGAME

 Game created using Unity, scripted in C#.
-Game was created for GGame Design, Development and Tools course.
+Game was created for Game Design, Development and Tools course.

 Game was created by: H. Stam (myself), M. Hua, L. Xiao, M. Zeidler, and D. Ahmed